flipmcf/CasterPak/Readme.md

     serves the segment file itself - works anywhere, just less efficient.
 Either way, playback should work; only the delivery mechanism differs.

-2. execute `docker-compose build --no-cache` to make sure the containers build.
+2. execute `docker compose build --no-cache` to make sure the containers build.
-3. execute `docker-compose up -d` to run the server
+3. execute `docker compose up -d` to run the server

 - make sure videos are served.